Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

     ... other customer's entities
     ```
   - ✅ Each customer entity generates a separate audit log entry.
-  - ✅ When creditCardNo is accessed, a **SensitiveDataRead** event is automatically generated.
+  - ✅ When creditCardNo is accessed, a **SensitiveDataRead** log is automatically generated.
   - ✅ These events are richer than standard audit logs and include:
     - Who accessed the data
     - When it was accessed